 Featured Route For The Thumb

 This is a nice, little line with fixed pro on the NE face of The Thumb.
 It has a pleasant 2nd half of face climbing, which is better than it looks from the ground.
 The fixed protection on the climb is a bit tough to see from the ground.
-It shares a start with Right Center, but if you're on TR, you can start to the left with more face climbing.Climb up to a short, L-facing, L-arcing dihedral about 20 ft up with a fixed orange TCU.
+It shares a start with Right Center, but if you're on toprope, you can start to the left with more face climbing.Climb up to a short, left-facing, left-arcing dihedral about 20 feet up with a fixed orange TCU.
 Get up on a small ledge.
 You can ge...[more]
 Browse More Classics in CO

 View of Long's Peak and Estes Park from the top of...

 Erin, 4, on one of the multiple TRs on the South f...

 BETA PHOTO: SE Face of the Thumb.
 Nice view of school slabs & ...